 How does it work?

-You collect the sample (vaginal swab), send it back to us and we will provide you with information about your STD status.
+You collect the sample (urine), send it back to us and we will provide you with information about your STD status.
 If you test positive, you should talk to a doctor about treatment options to avoid passing an infection to a partner.

 What guidance will I get along with my results?

 After you get tested, it’s important for you to find out the result of your test so that you can talk to a doctor about treatment options if one or several of the tested STDs were detected.
 Still have questions?
 Send us an email at email@example.com.
 Please note that we reserve the right to collaborate with certified partner laboratories.

 How is my privacy protected?